Cross-Country Ski Guide for Wells Gray and Clearwater

 Located in Wells Gray Provincial Park, the Majerus Farm Loop takes you up along the mighty Murtle River with dramatic views of Pyramid Mountain (volcano).
 1.4 kms in will take you the the historic homestead of Michael Majerus (1912).
 Further up the river you'll find the King Warming hut (7.5kms from parking lot) a very small basic warming shelter open for public use.

 Details: See winter trail map here.
-The trail is groomed and tracked from the parking lot to the King Warming Hut (7.5km each way).
+The trail is currently not groomed and tracked.
 It is a multi-use trail and snowshoes and dogs are permitted.
 If not on skis, please do not disturb the tracks.
 At the parking lot and start to the trail you will find the Murtle Warming Hut which is available for public use.
 There is a trail use donation in place, which is strongly encouraged and appreciated as the trail maintenance is being done on a purely volunteer basis by Clearwater Lake Tours.

 Clearwater Lake (Multi-Use)

 The road to Clearwater Lake from the Helmcken Falls turn off is closed to vehicle traffic during the winter.
-This provides for a 36km one-way stretch up to Clearwater Lake that is groomed for ski and snowshoeing.
+This provides for a 22 km one-way stretch up to Clearwater Lake that is groomed for ski and snowshoeing.
 (Helmcken Falls is accessible all year long including during the winter).
-Clearwater Lake Tours maintains the route in the winter and also offers a Snow Taxi service and cabin rental at Clearwater Lake.
-There are guided twice daily trips to Red Springs.
-And also trips to Ray Farm, and fully outfitted and catered overnight trips to Clearwater Lake.
-Learn more here.
+This year the road is not being groomed and tracked.

 North Thompson Provincial Park (Multi-Use)